-Houston, Texas (July 4, 2019) — In a midweek clash, the New York Red Bulls traveled to BBVA Compass stadium to face the Houston Dynamo.
+Houston, Texas (July 4, 2019) — In a midweek clash, the New York Red Bulls travelled to BBVA Compass stadium to face the Houston Dynamo.
 A strong team at home, the Dynamo played past the Red Bulls to win 4-0.
 Coming off a win, the Red Bulls fall flat.

 Some Lineup Rotation